evaherbst/Blender_remeshing_guide/README.md

 First, make sure your mesh is a tri mesh instead of a quad mesh.
 To triangulate faces, in Edit mode press A with the select tool active to select all faces, then go to Face > Triangulate Faces

 To select angles < 20 or >150, go into object mode, select your object, and then run [this script](https://github.com/evaherbst/Blender_remeshing_guide/blob/main/Select_Angles_Python_Script.txt) by copying and pasting it into the Python console (in Scripting mode).
 Then go into edit mode to view the angles.
 You can then manually move vertices by clicking on them and dragging them around with the move tool.
 You can also select the problematic vertex and some surrounding vertices and apply the selective vertex smoothing tool (see below).
-You can also use the vertex smoothing tool on the whole model but ensure that no details are lost.
-The vertex smoothing tool makes the vertices and angles more evenly spaced.
+You can also use the vertex smoothing tool on the whole model but ensure that no details are lost (see below).

-If there are many angles you want to fix, then
+I usually go through the angles one by one to fix them (either with selective vertex smoothing or manually).
+If you decide to fix the angles one by one (instead of using the vertex smoothing on the whole model), then it helps to save the results of the script using **vertex groups**.
+Vertex groups essentially allow you to save a group of selected vertices (so in this case, once you've fixed on angle, you don't need to rerun the script to select the remaining angles, but can just select the vertex group.
+The angles you fixed will still be part of the vertex group but it should be easy to see which ones are still problematic (i.e. very sharp triangles).
+I usually use the vertex group, fix several angles, and after a while re-run the script, and save the selection again as a vertex group to work through the remaining issues.

+To create a vertex group, in Edit mode (with the vertices selected by the angle script), go to the vertex properties tab and press the plus icon:
+[**insert vertex group image here**]

+Type in the name for the group (for example "sharp angles").
+Then press "assign" to assign the problematic vertices to the vertex group.
+If you want to update the vertex group (after cleaning some sharp angles), in the vertex group go to select, then remove.
+Now your vertex group is empty and you can rerun the script and assign the remaining sharp angle vertices to that group.

+Keep fixing vertices until the script results in 0 selected vertices (this means no angles are > 150 or < 20 degrees).
+As mentioned above, make sure the Statistics view is enabled so you can see the number of vertices selected by the script.
 ___
-### Selective Smoothing of Vertices

-You can of course also smooth your entire model

-___
-### Manually creating new faces
+### After all your mesh adjustments, run the non-manfold checks again to make sure no errors were introduced during your mesh cleaning.